Relativistic entanglement of two particles driven by continuous product momenta: Product momenta

 To analyze the behavior, we will resort to the simple discrete model used above when discussing the relation between momenta and rotations.
 We can approximate the narrow momenta $\sigma / m = 1$ by a single momentum term and write the total state of the boosted particle in discrete form as in (\ref{eq:momentumExplicitlyWithURotations}),

-This shows that the boost generates a local unitary transform of the form $U_1 \otimes U_2$ on the spin state $\ket{\Phi_+}$.
+This shows that the boost generates a local unitary transform of the form $D_1 \otimes D_2$ on the spin state $\ket{\Phi_+}$.
 Since the degree of entanglement of any Bell state is left invariant by such a transform, Lorentz boosts do not change the entanglement between spins in this case.

 Systems with widths $\sigma / m = 2, 4$, however, display loss of spin entanglement.
 This is because they cannot be modeled using a single momentum term.
 A larger width means that, in analogy with Eq.~(\ref{eq:momentumExplicitlyWithURotations}), the discrete model now consists of several momenta and the boosted state involves many rotation operators acting on the spin state.
-By tracing out the momenta in Eq.~(\ref{eq:momentumExplicitlyWithURotations}), we obtain the final spin state,
+Calculating the boosted spin state, we obtain

-where $f_{\mathrm{EPRB}}$ is centered at $\ppp_0$ and $-\ppp_0$, respectively, $\rho_{\Phi+} = \pouter{\Phi_+}{\Phi_+}$, and we have abbreviated $U\!\left[W(\Lambda, \ppp, \qqq)\right] \equiv U\!\left[W(\Lambda, \ppp)\right] \otimes U\!\left[W(\Lambda, \qqq)\right]$.
+where $f_{\mathrm{EPRB}}$ is centered at $\ppp_0$ and $-\ppp_0$, respectively, $\rho_{\Phi+} = \pouter{\Phi_+}{\Phi_+}$, and we have abbreviated $D\!\left[W(\Lambda, \ppp, \qqq)\right] \equiv D\!\left[W(\Lambda, \ppp)\right] \otimes D\!\left[W(\Lambda, \qqq)\right]$.
 The final spin state $\rho_{\Phi+}^{\Lambda}$ is in general a mixed state whose entanglement has changed as a result of the boost.
 Based on the discrete model, one would expect that larger widths lead to bigger changes when rapidity increases because, roughly, the rotations generated by different momenta diverge more than in the case of narrow momenta.
 Indeed, the plots of $\sigma / m = 2, 4$ in Fig.~\ref{fig:concurrence_BELL_continuous_PRODUCT_EPR_p_q_sigma_1_2_4}, which have been obtained using numerical methods, confirm this intuition.